sameh00alsharawy/CILv2-weather-testing/README.md

 Rather than relying purely on aggregate failure rates, this project is trying to bridge the gap between statistical safety validation and internal neural network diagnostics.
 By testing the CILv2 model against a 70-run Latin Hypercube Sample of compounding environmental variables, we isolated the  mathematical thresholds where spatial tracking collapses, and engineered the tools to see *why* the network failed.

 ### 1. Engineered Custom XAI Diagnostics (LRP)
-When I tried implemnting the dignostics panel using the  Standard Pythorch Grad-Cam, it failed to capture the dynamic routing of this architecture due to hardware-level memory optimizations.
+When I tried implementing the dignostics panel using the Standard Pytorch Grad-CAM, it failed to capture the dynamic routing of this architecture due to hardware-level memory optimizations.
 To bypass PyTorch’s autograd memory cleanup, we engineered a custom Layer-wise Relevance Propagation (LRP) pipeline.
 By manually extracting the frozen Output Projection matrix and un-projecting the attention gradients, we successfully tracked the real-time cognitive division of labor across the Transformer's attention heads.

 ![XAI Diagnostic Panel - Pre-Evasion Frame](analysis/master_results/run_021_Town02_rt0_LHS_020/frame_183060_master.jpg)
-*Custom 4x6 Diagnostic Panel: Visualizing, global weighted attention, GradCam output W.R.T steering, fusion between GradCam and attention, and the cognitive division of labor across the Transformer's attention heads*
+*Custom 4x6 Diagnostic Panel: Visualizing global weighted attention, GradCam output W.R.T steering, fusion between GradCam and attention, and the cognitive division of labor across the Transformer's attention heads*

 ### 2. Efficient Validation via Targeted Design of Experiments